Nineteen Ways to Go Sailing if You Don’t Own a Sailboat

 Call a NauticEd School

-Get some excellent training by a professional.
+Get some excellent training from a professional.
 Actually not an expensive idea.
-A client just called and said they wanted to charter in the Mediterranean but was nervous because of the Mediterranean mooring technique.
-My response was simply, if you are nervous you should not be: just get some professional training and then you won’t bang up the boat.
+A client just called and said they wanted to charter in the Mediterranean but he was nervous because of the Mediterranean mooring technique.
+My response was simply, if you are nervous you should not be: just get some professional training, and then you won’t bang up the boat.
+NauticEd’s motto is “The More You Learn, The Greater Is Life’s Adventure”.